Connect with us

 Did you notice there’s an increase in your sewage or water bill?
 If so, you might have water damage.

-Make sure you review your statement with care and compare it to recent bills.
-Is there any reason that there’s been an increased use of water?
+Please review your statement carefully and compare it to recent bills.
+Is there any reason for an increased use of water?

-Over the holidays, guests tend to visit and water usage spikes.
-The same can happen over the summer months.
-A minor fluctuation tends to be normal, but a big spike could mean there’s an issue.
+During the holidays, guests tend to visit, and water usage spikes.
+The same can happen during the summer months.
+A minor fluctuation tends to be expected, but a big spike could mean there’s an issue.

 Go through your home and see if the toilet runs often.
 Are the faucets leaking?
 Look for a leak around washing machines and dishwashers.
-If you can’t find a leak, a pipe could be leaking in your walls.
+A pipe could leak into your walls if you can’t find a leak.

 5. Older Plumbing Fixtures and Pipes

-Almost all the pipes in a home aren’t visible so they might get skipped in an inspection.
-Pipes tend to last the lifetime of a home, but valves, faucets, and connections can wear out over the years.
+Almost all the pipes in a home aren’t visible, so they might get skipped in an inspection.
+Pipes tend to last a home’s lifetime, but valves, faucets, and connections can wear out over the years.

-Furnaces, hot water tanks, and air conditioning units will have a shorter lifespan as well.
-Check your furnace, water heater, and air conditioning unit to make sure they’re working well.
+Furnaces, hot water tanks, and air conditioning units will also have shorter lifespans.
+Check your furnace, water heater, and air conditioning unit to ensure they work well.

-Inspect your faucets, valves, and visible pipes to make sure they aren’t leaking.
-Most pipes run through your walls, so you could identify a problem by listening to your walls.
+Inspect your faucets, valves, and visible pipes to ensure they aren’t leaking.
+Most pipes run through your walls, so you could identify a problem by listening to them.

 Try to listen for any sounds of dripping water at night when the noise in your household is lower.